Most pirated movies and box office of the week [29/08/2022] - How smart Technology changing lives

 August is nearing its end with several news, both on streaming services and at the box Office.
 As is tradition at TechSmart, we will bring you a special list of the most pirated films of the last seven days and the highest grossing in theaters.
 You can check out last week’s ranking films here.

-Already in theaters, “Dragon Ball Super: Super Hero” had a strong release and held the top spot at the box office on its debut.
+Already in theaters, “Dragon Ball Super: Super Hero” had a strong launch and took the lead at the box office on its debut.
 In second position, “The Beast” had a good debut.
 To close the podium, we have “Bullet Train”, Brad Pitt’s new hit that was removed from the first place after a two-week reign.

 Check out the list of most pirated movies and box office rankings of the last week below: